NASA-IMPACT/veda-data/README.md

 When submitting STAC records to ingest, a pull request can be made with the data structured as described below.
 The ingestion-data directory contains artifacts of the ingestion configuration used to publish to the staging and production catalogs.

 > **Note**
 Various ingestion workflows are supported and documented below but only the configuration metadata used to publish to the VEDA catalog are stored in this repo.
-It is not expected that every ingestion will follow exactly the same pattern nor will each ingested collection have have all types of configuration metadata here.
+It is not expected that every ingestion will follow exactly the same pattern nor will each ingested collection have have all types of configuration metadata here. <ins>The primary method used to ingest is [**`dataset-config`**](#stagedataset-config)</ins>.

 ### `<stage>/collections/`